GeyserMC/GeyserWebsite/wiki/geyser/packs.md

 Alternatively, just using the `-v` header will turn on verbose mode that would also display the etag.

 # Common questions

-- **Does Geyser support behavior packs/add-ons?**
+- **Does Geyser support behavior packs/add-ons?** <br />
 No. These would require modifications on the Java server side, which isn't possible when Geyser is used on a proxy.
 However, many things that are possible with add-ons or behavior packs can be done with Geyser's API - such as [custom items](/geyser/custom-items) or [custom blocks](/geyser/custom-blocks).

-- **Does Geyser convert Java edition resource packs?**
+- **Does Geyser convert Java edition resource packs?** <br />
 Not currently.
-For now, you would need to manually create a Bedrock edition resource pack equivalent.
+For now, you need to manually create a Bedrock edition resource pack equivalent.

-- **Can I allow players to choose resource packs themselves?**
+- **Can I allow players to choose resource packs themselves?** <br />
 On most Bedrock platforms (except consoles), players are able to download and install resource packs on the client.
 There is also a Geyser extension, [PickPack](https://github.com/onebeastchris/PickPack) that uses the Geyser API to allow all Bedrock players to choose from a set of resource packs.

-- **On proxy setups: Are per-backend-server resource packs possible?**
+- **On proxy setups: Are per-backend-server resource packs possible?** <br />
 This unfortunately is not possible natively, as Bedrock edition only allows removing and adding packs when connecting initially to the server.
 However, with the usage of the transfer packet, it is possible to instruct the Bedrock client to re-connect to the server, and to apply changes then.
-For per-server-packs, you can use the [GeyserPackSync](https://github.com/onebeastchris/GeyserPackSync) plugin.
+For per-server-packs, you can use the unofficial [GeyserPackSync](https://github.com/onebeastchris/GeyserPackSync) plugin.

-- **Does Geyser have an API to send resource packs** Yes!
+- **Does Geyser have an API to send resource packs?** <br />
+Yes!
 See the [Geyser API docs](/geyser/api/) for more info on that.
 There is a `SessionLoadResourcePacksEvent` to determine which packs are sent to each connecting player, or the more general `GeyserDefineResourcePacksEvent` that defines the packs all users receive.

+- **Can I use subpacks or specify the load order of resource packs**? <br />
+You can!
+However, this feature requires you to use the Geyser API.